Madan Lal Madhu: Biography

 The Government of India awarded him the civilian honour of the Padma Shri in 1991.
 A recipient of the Medal of Pushkin, he was awarded him the Order of Friendship of the Russian Federation in 2001.
-He died on 7 July 2014, aged 88, at the Russian capital, following a cardiac arrest.
+He died on 7 July 2014, aged 88, in the Russian capital, following a cardiac arrest.
 He was a divorcee and had a son and a daughter.
 Hindustani Samaj, has instituted an annual literary competition, Padma Shri Madan Lal Madhu Translation competition and the Embassy of India in Moscow has named a corner of its library as Padma Shri Madan Lal Madhu corner, in his honour.